How to Embed Matters: Evaluation of EO Embedding Design Choices: Methodology

 \paragraph{NeuCo-Bench Setup.} NeuCo‑Bench is a framework for fixed‑size EO embeddings.
 Encoders are treated as black boxes: for each sample, we compute an embedding using a defined extraction method and evaluate it via linear probing on downstream tasks.
 In the original NeuCo-Bench challenge, embeddings were constrained to a fixed dimensionality (e.g., 1024) to reflect compression limits.
 Here, we instead focus on representation design and evaluate embeddings at their native dimensionality.
 Even without an explicit dimensionality constraint, these embeddings remain highly compact, corresponding to effective compression ratios of roughly 500× to over 2000× relative to the raw Sentinel-2 L1C patch data.
 When embedding dimensionality differs in controlled comparisons (e.g., intermediate‑layer analyses), we introduce resized baselines to ensure that performance differences are not attributable to embedding size alone.

-\paragraph{Cross-Validation and Metrics.} For each embedding method $p$ and task $t$, we perform $K=50$ repeated random train–test splits.
-On each split $k$, a linear regressor is trained on the training subset and evaluated on the held-out data, yielding a test-set $R^2$ score $s_k$.
+\paragraph{Cross-Validation and Metrics.} For each embedding method $p$ and task $t$, we perform $K=50$ repeated random train-test splits.
+On each split $k$, a linear regressor is trained on the training subset and evaluated on the held-out data, yielding a test-set $R^2$ score, $s_k$.
 Performance is summarized by the mean across splits,

 measuring average predictive accuracy.
 Additionally, we report the NeuCo-Bench Quality Score~\cite{vinge2025neuco},